Lessons From LII

 An unknown commodity can be your most valuable asset.

 Case Keenum.
 Blake Bortles.
 Nick Foles.
 This was the year of the unknown commodity quarterback.
 These three virtual unknowns led their teams to the conference championship game.
 Oh, and the fourth quarterback was Tom Brady.
 He started his career as a no name back-up who took the place of their injured Pro-Bowl Quarterback.
 Nick Foles is no longer unknown.
 For the rest of his life, he will be known as a Super Bowl MVP.

 These three lessons can also be applied in your business.
 Having to put callers on hold can be viewed as a setback.
 Successful business owners view it as an opportunity to advertise directly to a potential customer.
-Some businesses make the mistake of thinking, ‘Since we have the lead we can relax a little.’
-They coast with callers placed on hold by using the default music provided by their VoIP phone system or they choose free, public domain music found on the web figuring, ‘It’s good enough.’
-Bad Mistake.
+Some businesses make the mistake of thinking that since we have the lead we can relax a little.
+They 'coast' with their callers placed on hold by using the default music provided by their VoIP phone system.
 Stay aggressive.
 Be creative.
 Make the most of this time or sit back and watch as the competition races past you.

 Let’s face it.
 Many still view on-hold advertising as the ‘Blake Bortles’ of their overall marketing strategy.
-But, on-hold advertising is the unknown commodity that can be your most valuable asset during the final, critical step in the advertising cycle.
+But, on-hold advertising is the unknown commodity that can be your most valuable asset during the final step in the advertising cycle.
 Your external campaign has done its job – a prospect has contacted you.
 This is the time to shine.
-On-Hold Concepts from Woodstock Media Group creates an opportunity for you to reinforce your image and connect personally with every call placed on hold.
+On-Hold Concepts from Woodstock Media Group creates an opportunity for you to reinforce your image and connect personally with every call.
 Take advantage of this powerful marketing tool that you already own.

 Put US on hold.